AmoedoRodrigo/AmoedoRodrigo/README.md

 In my GitHub profile, you can find a selection of projects that reflect my interests and skills.
 These projects include:

-- [Project 1]: Brief description of the project and its relevance.
+- [cursos-code]: Is the section where I post some practice excercises for my students.

 - [Project 2]: Brief description of the project and its relevance.